arcadiacoin/arcadia-docs/docs/node/start.md

 The port 7046 should be blocked from the outside on the firewall.
 Enabling RPC controls allows everyone to control the node and access wallets.
 Binding it to the local IP 127.0.0.1 should prevent outside access but changes to the config by accident or other reasons can expose the RPC access to the node and pose a security risk.

-The port 7045 should be open or forwarded to the node.
+The port 7045 should be open.
 That's the peering port.

 ## Start